Revisiting Performance Claims for Chest X-Ray Models Using Clinical Context: Data and Experimental Setup

-\paragraph{Characterizing Statistical Uncertainty} For both stratification setups, we estimate performance on the subpopulations with stratified bootstrapping.
-For each bootstrap iteration, we sampled (with replacement) while maintaining the label distribution by stratifying on the ground truth labels.
-We calculated the area under the receiver operating characteristic curve (AUROC) for each bootstrap sample for each subgroup using the MultilabelAUROC metric across our 13 labels.
-The two metrics are subtracted to obtain our final difference in AUROC metric between the subgroups, and this process was repeated for a total of $10,000$ bootstrap iterations.
-Finally, we computed the mean difference and the corresponding $95\%$ confidence intervals (CI) using the 2.5th and 97.5th percentiles of the bootstrapped AUROC difference distribution.
+We estimate performance on subpopulations with stratified bootstrapping.
+For each bootstrap iteration, we sample (with replacement) while maintaining the label distribution by stratifying on the ground truth labels.
+We calculate the area under the receiver operating characteristic curve (AUROC) for each bootstrap sample for each subgroup using the \texttt{MultilabelAUROC} metric across our 13 labels.
+The two metrics are subtracted to obtain our final difference in AUROC metric between the subgroups, and this process is repeated for a total of $10,000$ bootstrap iterations.
+Finally, we compute the mean difference and the corresponding $95\%$ confidence intervals (CI) using the 2.5th and 97.5th percentiles of the bootstrapped metric difference distribution, adjusted via Bonferroni correction to account for multiple comparisons across the 13 labels.

-\paragraph{Controlling for Pre-Test Probability} To assess the extent to which the chest X-ray (CXR) contributes a novel predictive signal beyond that already captured by the clinical context, we constructed a matched test set, by selecting pairs of positive and negative examples with similar pre-test probabilities.
-As illustrated in~\cref{fig:matching-eval}, this evaluation set represents a setting where it is impossible to predict well by inferring prior clinical context.
-To characterize uncertainty in this setting, we repeated this matching procedure for $10,000$ stratified bootstrap resamples of the test set, re-matching positive and negative examples within each resample.
-For each iteration, we computed the AUROC of the vision model on the full resampled set and on the matched neighbor subset, and calculated their difference.
+While AUROC provides an aggregate measure of diagnostic performance, it may obscure model behavior at specific operating points critical for clinical decision-making.
+We therefore further introduce sensitivity at 95\% specificity: the true positive rate when the false positive rate is constrained to 5\%.

+To capture both the model's potential and its practical deployment risk, we evaluate this metric using both subgroup-specific thresholds, which reflect the model's intrinsic discriminative capacity, and a universal global threshold, which simulates clinical practice.
+For brevity, we denote these as \textbf{sensitivity at local 95\% specificity} and \textbf{sensitivity at global 95\% specificity}, respectively.